Hat’s the spirit: Salty the seahorse gets new headgear

 Resident Mary Dermody said she noticed the hat was in bad shape last year, and looked too dirty and worn to reuse.

-“The hat had spots on it, and it had a band that was all fringy, and it turned completely gray,” Dermody said.
+“The hat had spots on it, and because the band was fuzzy, it had turned completely gray,” Dermody said.
 “So I said, ‘I really think we need to look into getting a new hat.’”

 When she brought the old one to Sperry Sails in Marion, they recognized it and told her it had been fabricated by the company.
 They offered to make a replacement, and patterned it directly from the first hat they had made.